 Differentiation strategies: list the types of strategies that are used in your district to differentiate instruction for those students who struggle with your core program.

 Check for fidelity: Identify the procedures used in your district to evaluate fidelity of your core program in reading.
-That is, how do you determine that instruction of your core program is implemented in the way it was intended. (walkthrough?, fidelity checklists?).
+That is, how do you determine that instruction of your core program is implemented in the way it was intended(walkthroughs?, fidelity checklists?).
 Indicate the frequency in which this done.

 Considerations of Core Program for English Language Learners: Indicate what considerations are made relative to the core reading program for students whose first language is not English.
 In this section you may want to list specific strategies your district uses to ensure ELLs are provided appropriate, culturally responsive instruction in the core.